miniwolf/Fagi/external/javafx/linux/legal/javafx.web/icu_v51.md

-Except as contained in this notice, the name of a copyright holder shall not be used in advertising or otherwise to promote the sale, use or other dealings in these Data Files or Software without prior written authorization of the copyright holder.
+Except as contained in this notice, the name of a copyright holder shall not be used in advertising or otherwise to promote the sale, use or other dealings in these com.fagi.model.Data Files or Software without prior written authorization of the copyright holder.